vsergeev/luaradio/README.md

 ## Quickstart

-LuaRadio can be run directly from the repository.
+With LuaJIT installed, LuaRadio can be run directly from the repository:

 ```
 git clone git://github.com/vsergeev/luaradio.git